0north-eth/zkVault/README.md

 <h1 align="center">Zero North Vault</h1>

 <p align="center">
-  Your personal 1-of-1 cipher engine — a sovereign, offline cryptographic artifact.
+  Your personal 1-of-1 cipher engine.
+An offline cryptographic artifact, inspired by blockchain.
 </p>

 ---

 > **TL;DR**:
-> If you're a consumer: This is a secret password generator
+> If you're a random user: This is a secret encryption environment.
-> If you're zk/crypto: This is zero-knowledge as it was meant to be.
-Ephemeral, local, and sovereign.
+> For judges and cryptographers, Zero North Vault is a 1-of-1 unique cryptographic encryption environment that functions like an actual digital artifact, your own personal encryption language.
 >
 > Machine validation is boring.
 You forgot who the proof was for.
 That's why your products suck.

-> **zkVault generates a 1-of-1 offline `.exe` cipher that can only encrypt/decrypt *your* information.**
+> **zkVault generates a 1-of-1 offline `.exe` encryption UI that can only encrypt/decrypt *your* information.**

 > No sync.
 No cloud.
 No verifier.
-> Just you, your passphrase, and a proof-sealed cryptographic organism.
+> Just you, your passphrases, and a proof-sealed cryptographic object.
 > Your own vault.
 Your own encryption.
 Your own language.
 Forever.

 ### 🧬 What is it?